shiv7025/Butler-Robot/README.md

 * Clone the Repository:
 Create a ROS 2 workspace (e.g., butler_robot_ws) and clone this repository into its src directory.

-''' mkdir -p ~/butler_robot_ws/src
+mkdir -p ~/butler_robot_ws/src
 cd ~/butler_robot_ws/src
-git clone <your-repository-url> '''
+git clone <your-repository-url>

 * Install Dependencies:
 Navigate to your workspace root and use rosdep to install any missing dependencies.

-''' cd ~/butler_robot_ws
+ cd ~/butler_robot_ws
-rosdep install --from-paths src -y --ignore-src '''
+rosdep install --from-paths src -y --ignore-src

 * Build the Workspace:
 Use colcon to build the packages in your workspace.
 This command compiles the code and generates necessary files.

-''' cd ~/butler_robot_ws
+ cd ~/butler_robot_ws
-colcon build --symlink-install '''
+colcon build --symlink-install

 # Usage
 Follow these steps each time you want to run the simulation.

 * Navigate to your Workspace:
 Open a new terminal and change to your workspace directory.
-'''

 cd ~/butler_robot_ws
-'''

 * Source the Setup File:
 You must source the workspace's setup file to make its packages available in the terminal.

-'''source install/setup.bash'''
+source install/setup.bash

 * Launch the Simulation:
 Run the main launch file to start Gazebo, load the custom restaurent world, and spawn the robot.

-'''ros2 launch bumperbot_description gazebo.launch.py world_name:=kitchen'''
+ros2 launch bumperbot_description gazebo.launch.py world_name:=kitchen

   * ros2 launch: The command to run a ROS 2 launch file.